 Something like "institutional neutrality" appeared early on when the presidents of several major universities responded to pro-Hamas campus demonstrators with muted comments.
 President Claudine Gay at Harvard, for example, appeared to put Hamas and Israel at the same level of culpability and deplored violence on "all sides."
-Under pressure, President Gay issued a series of further statements that edged towards condemning Hamas, but each had an undertone of equivocation.
+Under pressure, President Gay issued a series of further statements that edged toward condemning Hamas, but each had an undertone of equivocation.

-And this was one of the factors that led to the hearing before the House Committee on Education and the Workforce on December 5, in which President Gay, President Sally Kornbluth (MIT), and President Elizabeth Magill (University of Pennsylvania) each evaded a question posed by New York Congresswoman Elise Stefanik: whether calling for the mass murder of Jews violates their institutions' codes of conduct.
-Each replied with a variation of, "It depends on the context."
-That widely criticized answer led directly to the resignation of Magill and contributed strongly to the later resignation of Gay.
+And this was one of the factors that led to the hearing before the House Committee on Education and the Workforce on December 5, in which President Gay, President Sally Kornbluth (MIT), and President Elizabeth Magill (University of Pennsylvania) each evaded a question posed by New York Congresswoman Elise Stefanik: "At [MIT, Penn, Harvard] does calling for the genocide of Jews violate [MIT's, Penn's, Harvard's] codes of conduct or rules regarding bullying and harassment?"
+Each replied with a variation of, "It depends on context."
+That widely criticized answer led directly to the resignation of Magill and contributed strongly to the resignation of Gay a month later.

-In effect, the three presidents had summoned the principle that colleges and universities should do their best to stand outside or above heated controversies when these broke out among students and faculty.
-Each professed not to like Hamas and not to endorse the pro-Hamas demonstrators, but they were willing to extend some latitude in view of the importance of "free speech," provided the speakers did not proceed to acts of violence.
+In effect, the three presidents had summoned the principle that colleges and universities should do their best to stand outside or above heated controversies when these break out among students and faculty.
+Each professed not to endorse Hamas or the pro-Hamas sympathizers, but they were willing to extend some latitude in view of the importance of "free speech," provided the speakers did not proceed to acts of violence.

-But what is this doctrine of "institutional neutrality"?
+What is this doctrine of "institutional neutrality"?
 And is it a good thing?